 WIT APIs

-This document describes how Kinode OS processes use WIT to export or import APIs at a conceptual level.
+This document describes how Kinode processes use WIT to export or import APIs at a conceptual level.
 If you are interested in usage examples, see the Package APIs recipe.

 High-level Overview

-Kinode OS runs processes that are WebAssembly components, as discussed elsewhere.
+Kinode runs processes that are WebAssembly components, as discussed elsewhere.
 Two key advantages of WebAssembly components are

 1. The declaration of types and functions using the cross-language Wasm Interface Type (WIT) language